 British Military Fitness Classes

-British Military Fitness classes, that may be of interest to WLR members and that could help me get fit and lose weight.
+Pat Wilson (WLR Director) asked me if I would be interested in researching a new fitness regime, British Military Fitness classes, that may be of interest to WLR members and that could help me get fit and lose weight.
 Her request was met with a mixture of dread and anticipation.
 Wasn’t she throwing me in at the deep end??

 Taking a Hit for the Team